berserk-K/Lichess-in-red/README.md

 For any problems (or if you want to have another color) contact me at Lichess (Krukulu)

 to have a VERY red Lichess, you can install this: https://github.com/berserk-K/red-moves-on-lichess.org

+To have a VERY VERY cool Lichess in red, go in "settings" "background" and click "dark"